Getting Drunk on a Plane: Fact vs. Fiction

 Firstly, it’s important to set apart fact from fiction.
 Historically, it’s been understood that at a higher altitude, the air is “thinner” and there is less oxygen available for your body and brain to process.

 Simultaneously, without getting ultra-scientific – alcohol directly affects your blood’s ability to absorb and synthesize oxygen.
 Thus, the claim is that altitude (little oxygen) + alcohol (poor oxygen absorption) = more drunk.
 This is true to a degree, but not everyone is affected the same way for a few reasons.
-Read on to learn what’s true and false, as well as better prepare yourself for drinking at altitude.
+Read on to learn what’s true and false, as well as to better prepare yourself for drinking at altitude.

 What’s True: Oxygen levels at higher altitudes are significantly lower.
 Air is compressible.
 At ground level, our bodies experience at all times the equivalent of roughly 10 meters of water pushing on us.
 This is called barometric pressure (atmospheric pressure), or the weight of the air above pressing on any given surface.

 At sea level, there are several miles worth of air being pushed down on the ground and anything that stands upon it.